-- our ability to continue our growth at or near historical rates; - our future financial performance and ability to be profitable; - the effect of global events, such as the COVID-19 pandemic and Russia's invasion of Ukraine, on the U.S. and global economies, our business, our employees, results of operations, financial condition, demand for our products, sales and implementation cycles, and the health of our clients' and partners' businesses; - our ability to prevent and respond to data breaches, unauthorized access to client data or other disruptions of our solutions; - our ability to effectively manage U.S. and global market and economic conditions, including inflationary pressures and economic and market downturns, particularly adverse to our targeted industries; - the length and variability of our sales cycle; - · our ability to attract and retain customers; - our ability to attract and retain talent; - · our ability to compete in highly competitive markets; - our ability to manage additional complexity, burdens, and volatility in connection with our international sales and operations; - our ability to incur indebtedness in the future and the effect of conditions in credit markets; - the sufficiency of our cash and cash equivalents to meet our liquidity needs; and - our ability to maintain, protect, and enhance our intellectual property rights.
+- our ability to continue our growth at or near historical rates; - our future financial performance and ability to be profitable; - the effect of global events, such as outbreaks, epidemics, or pandemics involving public health, including the COVID-19 pandemic, and Russia's invasion of Ukraine, on the U.S. and global economies, our business, our employees, results of operations, financial condition, demand for our products, sales and implementation cycles, and the health of our clients' and partners' businesses; - our ability to prevent and respond to data breaches, unauthorized access to client data or other disruptions of our solutions; - our ability to effectively manage U.S. and global market and economic conditions, including inflationary pressures, economic and market downturns and volatility in the financial services industry, particularly adverse to our targeted industries; - the length and variability of our sales cycle; - · our ability to attract and retain customers; - our ability to attract and retain talent; - our ability to compete in highly competitive markets; - our ability to manage additional complexity, burdens, and volatility in connection with our international sales and operations; - our ability to incur indebtedness in the future and the effect of conditions in credit markets; - the sufficiency of our cash and cash equivalents to meet our liquidity needs; and - · our ability to maintain, protect, and enhance our intellectual property rights.